Hibernation prerequisites

 ² We recommend disabling KASLR on instances with Ubuntu 22.04.2 LTS (Jammy Jellyfish), Ubuntu 20.04 LTS (Focal Fossa), Ubuntu 18.04 LTS (Bionic Beaver), and Ubuntu 16.04 LTS (Xenial Xerus).
 For more information, see Disable KASLR on an instance (Ubuntu only).

-Ubuntu (Xenial Xerus) ended support in April 2021.
-If you want to use
+available because Ubuntu (Xenial Xerus) ended support in April 2021.
+If you

 ⁴ Support for Ubuntu 18.04 LTS (Bionic Beaver) and Ubuntu 16.04 LTS (Xenial Xerus) has reached end of life.

-To configure your own AMI to support hibernation, see Configure an existing AMI to support hibernation.
+To configure your own AMI to support hibernation, see Configure a Linux AMI to support hibernation.

 Support for other versions of Ubuntu and other operating systems is coming soon.